Duratemp versus Board & Batten

 The final difference, and perhaps the deciding factor, to consider when choosing your siding is location.
 Duratemp is only constructed and shipped from our main location in Atglen, Pennsylvania.
 Board and batten, by contrast, can be shipped from any of our several workshops throughout the country.
 So, even though the buildings themselves are the same price, Duratemp siding may be more for customers far from PA due to shipping costs associated with the longer distance.

-Hopefully now you have a better understanding of the differences and technicalities of the board and batten and Duratemp sidings offered here at Horizon Structures.
+Hopefully now you have a better understanding of the differences and technicalities of Duratemp versus board & batten sidings offered here at Horizon Structures.
 Whichever you choose, know that a Horizon building will withstand years of use to provide an attractive and serviceable addition to your property!